-Boating activities are predictable.
 Boat operators seek fair weather and will often launch to take advantage of high tide.
 Vehicles with trailers will arrive within a condensed time and the wait time to launch could be over an hour.
-There are three lanes for launching and capacity can be improved by 30% through the construction of a fourth lane.
+These peak times may see launch and retrieval occurring at the same time, further increasing congestion.
+There are currently three boat lanes and capacity can be improved by 30% through the construction of a fourth lane.